CosminFr/ZenLogger/README.md

 Set these before logging begins, or call `ReleaseLogger` to force re-initialization from updated defaults.

+> [!Note]
+> It make more sense to read these from your application configuration (file/registry).
+> Your clients should be able to set the retention period, location and log level.
+Turn it down to *Warnings* and *Errors*, or turn it up to *Debug* (or *Trace*) when investigating some issues.

 ---
 ## 🧬 Demo Projects

 Check the `/Demo` folder:
 - `Sort Algorithms`: shows `TraceLogger` usage
 - `Multi Thread`: compares logger kinds side-by-side